 After completing an operation, the server thread processing the operation checks whether an operation in the dependency queue was waiting for the current operation to complete.
 If so, that operation is eligible to be replayed, so the thread starts the replay process for the eligible operation.
 If not, the thread listens for further operations from the replication server.

-Despite efforts to keep servers in sync, directory servers can begin to show incoherent data.
+Despite efforts to keep servers synchronized, directory servers can begin to show incoherent data.
 Typically, this occurs in the following circumstances:

 A disk error taints the stored data